Azure/azure-ulib-c/README.md

 # Azure uLib c

 This repository contains the following:
-* **uStream**: An interface for a heterogeneous stream that helps other C code to expose large amounts of data without using a large amount of memory.
+* **uStream**: An interface for a heterogeneous stream that helps other C code expose large amounts of data without using a large amount of memory.
 * **uContract**: A set of macros to validate arguments in public APIs.

 ## Contribution, Feedback and Issues